 God many times takes what he has already given his people, “the thing that is in their hands” to lead them to their destinies in life.
 He can use spiritual and natural gifts; he can use experiences or education.
-There are times when God uses some common item that are used every day.
-He did that with Moses staff and with David’s sling and a stone.
+There are times when God uses some common item that is used every day.
+He did that with Moses’ staff and with David’s sling (and a stone).
 Many people continue to look for the grandiose vision or prophesy when God wants to use “what’s in their hands.”

 Moses had been uniquely born for that particular time.
 His life foreshadowed the coming of Jesus.
 When Moses was born, Pharaoh had ordered the death of all male Hebrew babies.
-Moses was saved from the slaughter by Pharaoh’s daughter who retrieved him from the Nile where his mother had hid him for three months.
-Moses grew up in the courts of Egypt but when he killed the Egyptian who was beating a Hebrew man, he fled to Midian where he remained for forty years.
+Moses was saved from the slaughter by Pharaoh’s daughter who retrieved him from the Nile where his mother had hid him for three months (while his sister, Miriam, watched over him).
+Moses grew up in the courts of Egypt but when he killed the Egyptian who was beating a Hebrew man, he feared detection by Pharaoh.
+So, he fled Egypt and ended up in Midian where he remained for forty years.

-Now at eighty, God was preparing Moses to lead the Israelites out of Egyptian bondage and he used what was right there in Moses’ hand.
-God said to Moses, “What’s that in your hand?”
-(Exodus 4:2) Moses replied, “A staff.”
+At eighty years old, God started preparing Moses to lead the Israelites out of Egyptian bondage and he did it by using what was right there in Moses’ hand.
+In Exodus 4, God said to Moses, “What’s that in your hand?” (verse 2) Moses replied, “A staff.”
 Moses saw a staff (rod); a wooden stick that he used for support himself.
 God saw an instrument, familiar to Moses, that he could use to perform miracles.
 God told Moses to throw the staff on the ground, so Moses threw it on the ground and it became a snake.
 Moses ran from the snake, but God told him to take the tail of the snake and when he did, it became his staff again.
 Then God explained why he turned Moses’ ordinary staff into a snake and then back to his staff again.
-God said, “This,” . . . “is so that they may believe that the Lord, the God of their fathers—the God of Abraham, the God of Isaac, and the God of Jacob—has appeared to you.”
-(Exodus 4:5) In other words, God used a common thing, a staff, so that the Israelites would have faith in him.
+God said, “That they may believe that the Lord, the God of their fathers—the God of Abraham, the God of Isaac, and the God of Jacob—has appeared to you.”
+(Exodus 4:5) In other words, God used a common thing, a staff, so that the Israelites would have faith in Moses.

-- God used the staff to become a snake before Pharaoh.
+- God used the staff to become a snake when Moses and Aaron go to Pharaoh to petition freed.
 God said, “When Pharaoh says to you, ‘Perform a miracle, then say to Aaron, ‘Take your staff and throw it down before Pharaoh and it will become a snake.’”
 So Moses and Aaron went to Pharaoh and did just as the Lord commanded.
 Aaron threw his staff down in front of Pharaoh and his officials and it became a snake.
 Pharaoh then summoned wise men and sorcerers and the Egyptian magicians also did the same thing by their secret arts: Each one threw down his staff and it became a snake.
 But Aaron’s staff swallowed up their staffs.
 God caused Pharaoh’s heart to hardened even the more.
-(Exodus 7:9-12)
+(Exodus 7:9-12).

 - The Lord uses the staff to produce a plague of frogs.
 The Lord told Moses again to go to Pharaoh and say to him, “This is what the Lord says: Let my people go, so that they may worship me.
 If you refuse to let them go, I will send a plague of frogs on your whole country.
 The Lord told Moses to stretch out his hand with his staff and frogs came up over all the land of Egypt.
 Pharaoh then sent for Moses and Aaron and promised to let the Israelites go “to offer sacrifices to the Lord.”
 (Exodus 8:1-2, 5-6,8) Moses then prayed that the frogs would die and God answered his prayer; the frogs died.
 Then, after the frogs died, Pharaoh’s heart hardened again and he would not listen to Moses and Aaron.